-AUS upholds its ethical and legal responsibility to administratively review all proposed research projects involving humans or animals as participants to ensure compliance with internationally recognized principles and regulations governing the protection of research participants.
-All research studies at AUS involving the participation of humans must be submitted to and approved by the AUS Institutional Review Board (IRB) before any study is undertaken; research involving animals must be approved by the Animal Care Committee.
+AUS upholds its ethical responsibility to administratively review all proposed research projects involving humans as participants.
+All research studies at AUS involving the participation of humans must be submitted to and approved by the AUS Institutional Review Board (IRB) before any study is undertaken.